docopt/docopt.net/README.rst

 Use nuget

-    nuget install docopt.net -Version 0.6.1
+    nuget install Docopt.net -Version 0.6.1

-Alternatively, you can just drop ``NDocOpt.dll`` file into your project--it is self-contained.
+Alternatively, you can just drop ``DocoptNet.dll`` file into your project--it is self-contained.

 **docopt.net** is tested with Visual Studio 2012.